Skip to main content

 Configure the custom domain

 Enter your custom domain in the status page settings.
-The system verifies domain uniqueness — the same domain cannot be used by multiple status pages.
+The system verifies domain uniqueness, and the same domain cannot be used by multiple status pages.

 Custom domains must be globally unique across the platform.
 If the domain is already in use by another status page, the system will reject the configuration.